Header Banner

-How To: Build the z-axis for a CNC router
+How to Build the z-axis for a CNC router

 A CNC router machine is probably the most useful tool a hobbyist can own, but the price for a CNC machine on the market is way more than the average hobbyist is willing to spend.
 You can build your own CNC with very basic tools, little knowledge of machinery, mechanics, or electronics, but be warned, these machines are inherently dangerous, so wear the proper protection and use common sense.
 At the very least, read the instructions and precautions on every tool you use.